eformat/openshift-postfix/README.md

 ## openshift-postfix

 Run postfix smtp relay on openshift.
-Postfix needs to run as root.
+Postfix needs to run as root so cluster-admin needed to add to service account to `anyuid`.

-Deploy
+Deploy to OpenShift
 ```
 oc new-project postfix
 oc adm policy add-scc-to-user anyuid -z default -n postfix